Jmcgee01125/QuickSuite/README.md

 LICENSING
 :: ------------------------------------- ::

-I am releasing my files under CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/)
+I am releasing my files under the MIT License as described in the LICENSE.md file.

-FFmpeg is licensed under GNU LGPL 2.1 and I (unsurprisingly) do not own it.
+FFmpeg, however, is licensed under GNU LGPL 2.1, as I am not its original creator (unsurprisingly).

-Feel free to redistribute this software as-is or with modifications.
-I could not really care less, just don't claim you made this.